ndphillips/FFTrees/README.md

 ### Package updates

+1.5.0

+- New print method which includes an ASCII confusion matrix
+- Added tests throughout (finally)
+- Extensive code cleanup, which should speed things up.
+- FFTrees objects have a nicer internal structure.

 1.4.0

 - Big under the hood changes to make code more efficient (and prepare for c++).
 Code should be ~50% faster.